 A description of surveillance to be undertaken to determine compliance with objectives.

 Pursuant to CWC section 13242, the San Diego Water Board’s program of implementing the proposed water quality objective is through assessment in integrated reporting, monitoring to prevent antidegradation, establishment or modification of monitoring and assessment in NPDES permits and WDRs, CWA section 401 Certification, and TMDLs.
-A discussion of these actions, their time schedules, and surveillance (monitoring) is included in Section 5 of the Staff Report.
+A discussion of these actions, their time schedules, and surveillance (monitoring) is included in Section 5 of the Staff Report and Chapter 4 of the Basin Plan amendment.

 Antidegradation Analysis

 Water quality objectives must conform to USEPA regulations covering antidegradation and conform to State Water Board Resolution No. 68-16, Statement of Policy with Respect to Maintaining High Quality of Waters in California (Antidegradation Policy).
 Application of the antidegradation provisions to the water quality objective-setting process requires supporting documentation and appropriate findings whenever a water quality objective is made less restrictive to accommodate the discharge of pollutants or other activities of people.
-Section 5 of the Staff Report discusses Biological Objectives with respect to antidegradation.
+Section 5 of the Staff Report discusses the Stream Biological Objective with respect to antidegradation.
 This amendment will not change or remove any existing water quality objectives or beneficial uses.

-The amendment of the San Diego Water Board Basin Plan to include Biological Objectives will protect beneficial uses associated with aquatic and aquatic dependent wildlife and will not result in a lowering of water quality.
-Instead, the amendment to incorporate Biological Objectives will help protect existing water quality and facilitate long-term improvement by setting numeric standards for the protection of high-quality waters and guide meaningful restoration activities at appropriate time scales using expected conditions at reference locations.
-Research to date in the San Diego Region has demonstrated the loss of aquatic wildlife beneficial uses, and identified the incorporation of “performance standards based on habitat function,” as necessary to insure beneficial uses are restored (Sudol and Ambrose 2002).
+The amendment of the San Diego Water Board Basin Plan to include the Stream Biological Objective will protect beneficial uses associated with aquatic and aquatic dependent wildlife and will not result in a lowering of water quality.
+Instead, the amendment to incorporate the Stream Biological Objective will help protect existing water quality and facilitate long-term improvement by setting numeric standards for the protection of high-quality waters and guide meaningful restoration activities at appropriate time scales using expected conditions at reference locations.
+Research to date in the San Diego Region has demonstrated the loss of aquatic wildlife beneficial uses, and identified the incorporation of “performance standards based on habitat function,” as necessary to ensure beneficial uses are restored (Sudol and Ambrose 2002).

 References